 How To Choose Your Bolt Carrier Group

 Remember that silly politician who went on TV to embarrass himself with incorrect firearm terminology… “Which one?” you might ask.
-We’re talking about former California Senator Kevin de León who previously claimed that “the heart of an AR-15 is the lower receiver” when making remarks about 80 percent lower receivers during a press conference in 2014.
+We’re talking about former California Senator Kevin de León who previously claimed that “the heart of an AR-15 is the lower receiver” when making remarks about 80 percent lower receiver during a press conference in 2014.

-We’d, along with many others in this industry, would argue that the bolt carrier group (BCG) is the actual heart and engine of an AR-15 (or any semi-automatic rifle platform for that matter).
+We’d, along with many others in this industry, would argue that the Bolt carrier group (BCG) is the actual heart and engine of an AR-15 (or any semi-automatic rifle platform for that matter).
 There are so many types of BCG’s that we decided to help simplify the research and choosing process for you.

 Terminology